http4k/http4k/src/docs/blog/http4k_v5/index.md

 Before we dive into the details of the library updates themselves, we're announcing today that for the simplicity (to both the http4k community and the team!), we are unifying all http4k ecosystem projects (currently http4k and http4k-connect) under a single major platform version number - starting with v5.

 In addition, to keep pace with Java's own rapidly evolving ecosystem, we're going to be switching to aligning major releases of "the Platform"  with every JDK release - currently scheduled for every 6 months.
 This will allow us to track major-version support as features are added and removed from Java and provide an easy way for our users to track the this compatibility.
-For the moment, http4k and http4k Connect will still have different release cadence and individual release numbers and which are now developed using Java 20 as a base, but in the future there are plans to consolidate the projects under a single platform version.
+For the moment, http4k and http4k-connect will still have different release cadence and individual release numbers and which are now developed using Java 20 as a base, but in the future there are plans to consolidate the projects under a single platform version.

 In terms of Java compatibility - for the foreseeable future, we are still going to compile http4k for older Java versions (we still target Java 8 as a base).
 Over time though, we plan to adjust our standard of support for ancient versions and introduce a paid support program for those who still need to run http4k against legacy versions of Java and require updates such as security patches.
 If that’s already the case for your team or project, be sure to [get in touch with the http4k team](mailto:contact@http4k.org?subject=Support for legacy JVM version) to discuss your particular needs.